 How to get to Salto de la Jalda?

 If you feel you can easily hike 10 miles or more and you want to venture out to discover this hidden gem, be prepared for a long day of exploring.
 If you are coming from Punta Cana it is recommendable to leave very early, either by rental car (check prices for rental cars from/to Punta Cana here*) or by taxi/private driver (if you need help organizing your vacation in Punta Cana please have a look at my travel coaching services).
+Public transport is theoretically possible, but in this case, you would need to make a 2-day trip out of it.

 Head towards Miches and continue the road in direction to Sabana de la Mar (the gateway to Los Haitises National Park).
 Half-way between those two towns you will find the little village of Magua which is the starting point for the hike.
 The distance between Magua and Punta Cana is around 60 miles, which makes it a 1:45h trip by car more or less.